BNSC1/android-notes/README.md

 Multidex: a mechanism provided by Android to overcome limitation of 65,536 method references.
 It allows apps to have multiple DEX files, each containing a subset of the app's method references.
 When the app is run, the Android runtime loads all the DEX files and combines them into a single Dalvik Virtual Machine (VM) instance.

+How to debug database in an app: Database Inspector can be used to do CRUD and run custom quaries to the database

 # Programming basics

 SOLID: